Skip to main content

 COVID-19 Vaccines

 Several vaccines have been approved for COVID-19 infection, and others continue to be developed.
-Information about these vaccines continues to change.
+Information about these vaccines continues to change rapidly, and healthcare professionals are encouraged to access CDC, WHO, and state and local government websites.
 (For the most current information about COVID-19 vaccines, see “Resources” at the end of this course.)

 Common Reasons for COVID-19 Vaccine Hesitancy